GoogleCloudPlatform/compute-image-tools/docs/daisy-installation-usage.md

 # Logging

-Daisy will send logs to [Cloud Logging](https://cloud.google.com/logging/).
-If the API is disabled or the account Daisy is running is under does not have permission to write log entries (the `logging.logEntries.create` permission), Daisy will send the logs to GCS.
+Daisy will send logs to [Cloud Logging](https://cloud.google.com/logging/) if available.
+If the API is disabled or the account Daisy is running is under does not have permission to write log entries (the `logging.logEntries.create` permission), Daisy will still send the logs to GCS and stdout by default.

-- To always send logs to GCS, call Daisy with the flag `-gcsLogging`
+- To disable sending logs to GCS, call Daisy with the flag `-gcsLogsDisabled=true`
+- To disable sending logs to Cloud Logging,  call Daisy with the flag `-cloudLogsDisabled=true`
-- To send logs to the console, call Daisy with the flag `-stdoutLogging`
+- To disable sending logs to stdout, call Daisy with the flag `-stdoutLogsDisabled=true`

 # What Next?